Chapter 1: Color Management

 • Different roles like color picking, texture painting or compositing are predefined.
 Watch out !

-• Different displays are available such DCI-P3, sRGB or Rec.709.
+• Different displays are available such as DCI-P3, sRGB or Rec.709.

 Look development and LUTs

-It is crucial that anyone doing look development or rendering uses the same Display Transform.
-Artists from the Surfacing, Grooming, FX, Lighting and Compositing departments need to see the same thing.
-Texturing in plain sRGB but rendering with a s-curve LUT can give issues.
+It is crucial that anyone doing look development or rendering uses the same display transform.
+Artists from the surfacing, grooming, FX, DMP, lighting and compositing departments need to see the same thing.
 There are plenty of solutions for Mari, Substance Painter or Photoshop to make our work consistent.

-I could make an analogy here : we generally need to test our look development assets under different HDRIs (or lighting conditions) to make sure they react well.
-Same goes with Display Transforms/LUTs.
-It is not uncommon to work the assets under a “neutral” studio LUT and check how it looks under the show LUT.
+I could make an analogy here: we generally need to test our look development assets under different HDRIs (or lighting conditions) to make sure they react well.
+Same goes with Display Transforms.
+It is not uncommon to work the assets under a “neutral” studio LUT and check how it looks under the “show” LUT.

 Format